‘SNL Weekend Update’ Proves True As Eric Trump Spills The Beans On Donald Trump

 On Saturday Night Live, Donald Trump Jr. was also able to buy Eric off with a bag of Cheerios and a juice box, but perhaps during the Forbes interview, he left his diversion tools at home.

-Do you believe that there will ever be a time that Donald Trump fully puts his business interests in the hands of his sons Eric and Donald Trump, Jr.?
+Do you believe that there will ever be a time that Donald Trump fully puts his business interests in the hands of his sons Eric and Donald Trump Jr.?

 [Featured Image by Chip Somodevilla/Getty Images]